Ilaney: [Wolverine] says much during one leap, no?

 Patroclos: My good man, why do you bandy words like this?
 You are wasting time.
 Taunts and jibes will not drive the Trojans away from that dead body.
 Many a man will fall before that!
 Words are potent in debate, deeds in war decide your fate.
 Then don't go on piling up the words, but fight!

-- MaryJanice Davidson's Queen Betsy series has the titular character frequently having internal monologues and musings, only to find she's completely checked out and missed something important.
-NOT justified since thoughts flash by a lot faster than dialogue.
-Possibly actually a commentary on Betsy's questionable state of mind.
+- In Mary Janice Davidson's Queen Betsy series, the eponymous character frequently has internal monologues and musings, only to find she's completely checked out and missed something important.
+It's possibly a commentary on Betsy's questionable state of mind.

 Live Action TV